How to value a business: 6 proven valuation methods

 Key takeaways

-• Choose your valuation method based on your business type and purpose—use asset-based methods like book value for manufacturing or retail businesses with significant physical assets, and income-based methods for profitable service businesses.
+- Match your valuation method to your business type: use asset-based methods like book value for manufacturing or retail businesses, and earnings-based methods for profitable service businesses.

 What is a business valuation?

-Business valuation is the process of calculating your company’s monetary worth using proven financial methods.
-This calculation helps you set a realistic selling price, attract investors, and make strategic decisions about your business’s future.
+Business valuation is the process of calculating your company's monetary worth using proven financial methods that align with the latest International Valuation Standards.
+This calculation helps you set a realistic selling price, attract investors, and make strategic decisions about your business's future.

 Common reasons you might need a business valuation:

-- Sell your business and set a realistic asking price
+- set a realistic asking price when selling your business

-- Seek investment and show your company’s worth to potential investors
+- show your company's worth to potential investors

-- Plan for succession, including ownership transfers and buy-sell agreements for tax purposes
+- plan for succession, including ownership transfers and buy-sell agreements

-A business valuation provides a starting point for negotiations.
-The final selling price depends on factors like demand, competition, intangible assets, future prospects, and market conditions.
-Events such as trade wars or geopolitical tensions can also influence the price.
+A business valuation provides a starting point for negotiations, not a fixed price.
+The final selling price depends on factors like market demand, competition, intangible assets, and future growth prospects.

 What to do before valuing your business

 Before you value your business, make sure your financial records are organised and up to date.
-Taking these steps beforehand will make the valuation process smoother and more accurate.
+This makes the valuation process smoother and more accurate.

-- Check that your financial records are accurate and up to date, including reconciling bank accounts and resolving outstanding invoices or unpaid bills
+- verify accuracy: reconcile bank accounts and resolve outstanding invoices or unpaid bills

-- List all your assets and liabilities, including intangible assets such as brand reputation, customer lists, and intellectual property
+- list assets and liabilities: include intangible assets such as brand reputation, customer lists, and intellectual property

 6 methods to value your business

-- Asset-based methods such as book value and liquidation value work best for businesses with significant physical assets.
+- asset-based methods: book value and liquidation value work best for businesses with significant physical assets

-- Income-based methods such as earnings-based, times-revenue, and discounted cash flow suit profitable service businesses.
+- income-based methods: earnings-based, times-revenue, and discounted cash flow suit profitable service businesses

 1. Book valuation